jambonz/jambonz-feature-server/docs/contributing.md

 #### Generate speech credentials and create run-tests.sh

 The test suite also requires you to provide speech credentials for both GCP and AWS.
-These are needed to test the 'gather' and 'transcribe' verbs.
 You will want to create a new file named `run-tests.sh` in the project folder.
 Make the file executable and then copy in the text below, substituting your speech credentials where indicated:

 ```bash
 #!/bin/bash